KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 We may write a loop that counts to ten but we only want it to print the even numbers.

+> Look at the comments in the code below, prefixed by #, for a line by line explanation.

 ```python
 n = 0
 while n <= 10:                  # test for n